-One thing that sometimes surprises is the wonderful leaf colors of some perennials.
-Right now, in my garden the platycodons are turning the most wonderful yellows and gold.
+One thing that sometimes surprises is the wonderful leaf color of some common perennials.
+Right now, in my garden the Platycodons are turning the most wonderful yellows and gold.
 The hostas also turn this color and they stand out against the purples of shrubs such a the purple sand cherry.

 Those may have a warm glow, but some shrubs have fiery berries: the pyracantha.
 My pyracantha is beautiful this year, filled with bright orange berries.
 Some years these blacken, but this year is exceptional.
 That means that I can expect bird visitors right in front of my window all winter.

 I am greatly entertained by birds!
 Would that all pleasures were so simple and easily attained.

 Many of my shrubs turn dusky colors, which weave together with the brighter points of color.
 I prefer it that way.
 I don’t have any of the Euonymous alata (Burning Bush) yet, simply because I can’t figure out how to work it in .
 It’s bright scarlet is beautiful, but dominant.
 Wherever that bush is placed it will command the eye’s attention.
 But every fall I want some!

 I’ve always been happy with another member of the rose family: the Cotoneaster horizontalis.
 I think mine is named ‘Coral Beauty’.
 It is mature now with mounding form about five feet high.
 The coral red berries cover the plant and the semi-evergreen leaves complement them for the entire fall season.

 There are a few flowers that keep blooming long into the season.
 Everyone knows about chrysanthemums, but in my garden the calendulas hold the stage with their bright orange and golden yellow daisy flowers.
 One of these years I will infuse the garden with new hybrids, but right now, it is the reseeding of the originals years ago that bloom throughout my growing seasons here.